niveousswan/Gary-Brisbane-13240-T1-2026/week02.md

 ---

 ### 1. Basic Learning

-In this week, I learned some classical encryption methods, such as Caesar cipher, substitution cipher and Virginia cipher.
-I learned about the basic principles of classical cryptography and its importance in the development of cryptography.
+This week, I explored some classical encryption methods such as the Caesar cipher, substitution cipher, and Vigenère cipher.
+These examples helped me understand how early encryption systems were designed and used.
-In my opinion, cryptography is a field that is constantly evolving and needs continuous innovation and improvement to face new problems.
+From this, I started to see that cryptography is always changing.
+As technology develops, new problems appear, so encryption methods also need to be updated and improved.

 ---